 In all likelihood, you will be pleased by your score—courtesy of having attended all your Excel classes and having taken numerous practice tests at the Exam Club.
-But say, hypothetically, that your score is lower than you wanted.
-No matter if you scored 10 points below that elusive 2400 or if you scored a full 100 points lower than you did on that last practice test, there is one question that races through your mind: should you retake the SAT?
+But say, hypothetically, your score is lower than you expected.
+No matter if you scored 10 points below that elusive 1600 or if you scored a full 100 points lower than your target, there is one question that races through your mind: should you retake the SAT?

-When first considered, a retake seems the panacea to all your SAT score woes.
+When first considered, a retake seems like the best option for all your SAT score woes.
 It’s always easier the next time, you think, I’m guaranteed to get the score I want if I retake the test.
 But is this always the case?
-The answer is no. Deciding whether or not to retake the SAT requires the consideration of a potpourri of factors.
+The answer is no. Deciding whether or not to retake the SAT requires the consideration of a variety of factors.

-Third: how many practice tests did you take before attempting the real SAT test?
+Third: How many practice tests did you take before attempting the real SAT test?
 Note that a real practice test entails writing an essay, sitting the entire four-hour duration of the test, and definitely not taking multiple breaks in the middle of sections.
 The SAT test is a mental marathon, and marathons require building up stamina.
 If you are not used to the mental challenge of enduring four hours of straight testing, then you will not do as well as you possibly can on the SAT.
-As such, if you have taken only a few practice tests in the Exam Club, your chances of scoring higher will likely be increased by taking more practice exams.
+As such, if you have taken only a few practice tests in the Exam Club, your chances of scoring higher will likely increase if you practice more.